 Testosterone is primarily a male sex hormone that is generated in both men’s testicles and women’s ovaries.
 It also controls fertility, muscle mass, fat distribution, and the synthesis of red blood cells.
 High or low testosterone levels can cause dysfunction in regions of the body that are normally regulated by the hormone.
 For example, when testosterone levels fall below healthy levels, it can cause hypogonadism or infertility.
 As people get older, their testosterone levels naturally decline.
 Low testosterone is diagnosed using a blood test that measures the level of testosterone in the blood.
 Because testosterone levels fluctuate throughout the day, it may take many measurements to determine if a patient has low testosterone.
 The highest levels of testosterone are generally in the morning, near 8 a.m.
 This is why doctors prefer to measure testosterone levels in the early morning.

-WHAT IS THE RELATIONSHIP BETWEEN TESTOSTERONE AND WEIGHT LOSS?
+WHAT IS THE CONNECTION BETWEEN TESTOSTERONE AND WEIGHT LOSS?

 To understand the relationship between testosterone and weight loss, one must know that a major function of testosterone is the promotion of muscle growth and the suppression of fat gain.
 As a result, certain testosterone-deficient men are more likely to gain weight than their healthy counterparts.
 Muscle tissue consumes considerably more calories than fat tissue.
 People who are deficient in muscle are more likely to overeat and store the calories as fat.
 In fact, some studies believe that a lack of muscle mass is the major cause of male obesity.
 Low testosterone and obesity are frequently found together.
 Many overweight or obese males have low T levels.
 Furthermore, being overweight can impact testosterone levels.
 As a result, you may find it challenging to interrupt the cycle on your own.
 While changing one’s lifestyle can assist, many men require testosterone replacement to break this cycle.